The Crystal Maze: Location

+Filming locations used in the 1990s; H Stage at Shepperton Studios and Aces High Studios.

 For the first series, the show was filmed at Shepperton Studios, within a stage set measuring 30000 sqft and containing a water tank on-site.
 After the first series, the production team decided to expand the maze, relocating the set to an adapted aircraft hangar, Hangar 6, operated by Aces High Studios at North Weald Airfield in Essex.
 After the show ended in 1995, when Channel 4's contract with producers Chatsworth TV expired, the set was eventually dismantled.
+Costing in the region of £250,000 to build, it was, at the time, the largest TV set in Europe and holds the Guinness World Records title for the largest game show set in television history.

 When the broadcaster decided to make a one-off edition of the show for Stand Up for Cancer in 2016, the episode was filmed at The Crystal Maze live immersive experience in London, as it was no longer possible to use the original set.
 When Channel 4 made the decision to revive the show for a full series in November 2016, James Dillon was asked to design a new set at a 30000 sqft warehouse at The Bottle Yard Studios in Bristol.
 Dillon went back to his original plans and sketches but took the opportunity to build and expand on several of his original ideas and concepts.
 The most drastic change is that the Crystal Dome is actually located in a separate part of the studio; originally its proximity to the Aztec zone caused a problem with sand contaminating the Dome area.